 This verse reminds us of the mercy of God in that Jesus even went to those that had already perished and preached the message of salvation.
 God does not want any people to go to hell but He is a just God and, after we hear the Word, we are responsible for it.

-The end of all things is near.
-Therefore be clear minded and self-controlled so that you can pray.
+The accomplishing of the goal of all things is close at hand.
+Therefore, keep alert and self-controlled, so that you can pray.

 We do not know the hour that Jesus will return but we do know that it is closer than ever before.
 Peter is telling us that, because of that fact, we need to take action.
 What action do we need to take and why?
 He says that we need to be focused on God's will (clear minded) and obedient to His word (self-controlled) so that we can pray.
 This is not talking of a simple pause to say thank you before a meal this is speaking of getting down to business with Jesus.
 We must continually pray for guidance from God through the Holy Spirit.
 If we do that, God will be with us and help us through the difficult times that are coming.